-Archives or simply folders with data in JSONL format.
+Archives or simply folders with data in JSONL (NDJSON) format.

 Archive is organized into folders, with JSONL files.
 It has similar structure as database.
 You could than export whole database into new archive - every table is exported into one JSON file, thanks to header line, table structure is also persisted.

 View and edit archive files

 You could open JSONL files in different modes: